How To Add Your Build Configuration To LLVM Buildbot Infrastructure¶

-This document contains information about adding a build configuration and buildbot-worker to private worker builder to LLVM Buildbot Infrastructure.
+This document contains information about adding a build configuration and buildbot worker to the LLVM Buildbot Infrastructure.

 There are two buildmasters running.